kareemzok/splash-header/readme.txt

 See more details and usages guide here http://www.techwebies.com/2015/10/splash-header.html/

-Demo link to preview an example ( the box in yellow ) : http://www.techwebies.net/
+Demo link to preview ( the box in yellow ) : http://www.techwebies.net/

+== Bug Reports ==

+Bug reports for Splash Header are also [welcomed on GitHub](https://github.com/kareemzok/splash-header).
+Please note GitHub is _not_ a support forum, and issues that aren't properly qualified as bugs will be closed.

 == Installation ==